paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/models_specific_component_types.md

 (eee_4_4_2_1)=
 ### DSM components

-DSM (Deep Sub Micron) components are a generic denomination for electronic components for which the size of engraving is smaller than for current commercial components.
+DSM ({term}`Deep Sub Micron <Deep Sub Micron>`) components are a generic denomination for electronic components for which the size of engraving is smaller than for current commercial components.
 No clear standard is defined for the size limit under which a component is considered as a DSM, but generally this limit is fixed to around 60nm.
 These components are interesting for space applications because they have a higher power of calculation and can store more data while requiring less room on the board.
-With the reduction of size, failure mechanisms can generally occur with a higher probability and some of the failure mechanisms which are quite seldom can occur on DSM components with a higher frequency.
-A challenge for the future is to better identify these failure mechanisms and this is an objective of the PISTIS project.
+With the reduction of size, {term}`failure mechanisms <Failure mechanism>` can generally occur with a higher probability and some of the {term}`failure mechanisms <Failure mechanism>` which are quite seldom can occur on DSM components with a higher frequency.
+A challenge for the future is to better identify these {term}`failure mechanisms <Failure mechanism>` and this is an objective of the PISTIS project.

-The PISTIS has performed perform long duration tests in order to get failures on tested DSM components, to identify the failure mechanisms and then to perform a validated model for the 2021 issue of FIDES.
+The PISTIS has performed perform long duration tests in order to get failures on tested DSM components, to identify the {term}`failure mechanisms <Failure mechanism>` and then to perform a validated model for the 2021 issue of FIDES.
 The following tests have been realised:

 -   Test in hot temperature of +25°C, +90°C and +115°C on FPGA: important drifts after 5 000 hours have been noticed on most of the components due to the Negative Bias Temperature Instability;